Grandparents Raising Grandchildren

 A healthy you means healthy grandchildren.
 If you don't take care of your health, you won't be able to take care of your grandchildren, either.
 Make it a priority to eat nutritious meals, exercise regularly, and get adequate sleep.
 Don't let doctor's appointments or medication refills slide.

 Hobbies and relaxation are not luxuries.
 Carving out time for rest and relaxation is essential to avoid burnout and depression.
 Use your “me time to really nurture yourself.
-Choose activities that indulge your senses.
-Zoning out in front of the TV won’t revive you.
+Rather than zoning out in front of the TV (which won’t revive you), choose activities that trigger the relaxation response, such as deep breathing, yoga, or meditation.

 It’s okay to lean on your grandkids for help.
 Kids are smarter and more capable than we often give them credit for.
 Even young children can pick up after themselves and help out around the house.
 Helping out will also make your grandkids feel good.